 often represented on the fund's advisory board.
-Through active ownership, based on the three pillars (Impact on society, Sustainability and Financial viability), governance and follow-up take place through board work, self-evaluations and ESG advocacy work etc. The management of Swedfund's investments involves incorporating the Company's policies into investment agreements as and when appropriate.
-Funds for Technical Assistance (TA) can also be used as a tool for quality-enhancing initiatives among the portfolio companies.
-Information on the development of the portfolio companies is obtained through regular owner dialogues, the follow-up of annual reports and other agreed information.
-Swedfund strives to maintain an active dialogue with stakeholders such as owners, business partners, civil society organisations, trade unions and the media.
-For further information, see Swedfund's stakeholder and materiality analysis on pages 127-128.
+Through active ownership, based on the three pillars (Impact on society, Sustainability and Financial viability), governance and follow-up take place through board generatives, self-evaluations and ESG advocacy work, self-evaluations and ESG advocacy work etc. The management of Swedfund's investments involves incorporating the Swedd

+investments involves incorporating the

+Company's policies into investment agreements as and when appropriate.
+Funds for

+Technical Assistance (TA) can also be used

+as a tool for quality-enhancing initiatives

+among the portfolio companies.
+Information

+on the development of the portfolio companies is obtained through regular owner dialogues, the follow-up of annual reports and

+other agreed information.
+Swedfund strives

+to maintain an active dialogue with stakeholders such as owners, business partners,

+civil society organisations, trade unions and

+propo

+the media.
+For further information, see

+Swedfund's stakeholder and materiality

+analysis on pages 127-128.Swedf

+wedf

+maintain an active dialogue

+with stakeholder and materiality

+analysis on pages 127-128.